 - NoodleTools Companion

-- Unlinking a NoodleTools account from an G Suite ID
+- Unlinking a NoodleTools account from a Google account

-Log in to NoodleTools through the button found within the G Suite Universal Navigation Bar as pictured below.
-Note that the app button does not appear in the menu found under the Google home/search page (at www.google.com).
-You need to be in another Google App, like Gmail or Google Drive.
+Log in to NoodleTools through the button found within the G Suite Universal Navigation Bar (we often refer to it as the "waffle" menu) as pictured below.
+Note that 3rd-party apps do not appear in the menu from the Google home page at google.com.
+You need to be in a Google App like Gmail or Google Drive.

 ...where “abc” in the URL would be replaced by your school’s/district’s G Suite domain.
 Note that if your “student” domain is different than your “teacher” domain, there would be two separate URLs for this purpose.